- Dental Emergencies Call (501) 954-9900

 Every day, you and your loved ones are at risk for tooth decay and gum disease thanks to the foods you eat and a seemingly never-ending supply of oral bacteria.
-To keep your family safe from oral health issues, you need to do two things: the first is brushing and flossing properly every day, and the second – of course – is to visit Little Rock Family Dental Care regularly for checkups, cleanings, and other preventive treatments.
+To keep your family safe from oral health issues, you need to do two things: the first is brushing and flossing properly every day, and the second – of course – is to visit Little Rock Family Dental Care regularly for checkups, cleanings, and preventive dentistry in Little Rock, AR.
 If you haven’t scheduled your next biannual appointment yet, call us now.

 Gum infections and cavities are progressive diseases; on your own, you might not even realize that they’ve started to develop, and your teeth could be at risk by the time you do finally start feeling the symptoms.
 During a regular dental checkup, a visual examination and X-rays will help us detect signs of decay that you might not have noticed on your own.
 If we find plaque or tartar, we can get rid of it for you, leaving you with a brighter, refreshed smile.

 Just like adults, any child that’s old enough to have teeth needs periodic checkups and cleanings.
 We also offer you – the parent – advice for dealing with the different stages of oral development.
 For example, if your little one is still sucking their thumb after their fourth birthday, we can suggest a few ways for you to help them overcome the habit, such as helping them eliminate their anxiety or placing a bandage on their thumb at night.